“Extra Large” CAD Models – What It Means for SolidWorks, CATIA, and Siemens NX

 Dealing with crashes, delays, and lag from a massive CAD model can really derail your progress.
 The good news is that there are some ways to help reduce model sizes, deal with the slowdowns, and avoid them altogether.

 Our CAD experts at CAD/CAM Services have been using CAD programs for decades, and we know how to work with “extra large” CAD models without missing deadlines.
-In this guide, we’ll give you a few helpful tips and definitions, and we’ll show you how CAD/CAM Services can handle your biggest and most complicated CAD files without any problems.

 When Does a CAD Model Become “Extra Large”?

-Whenever you save or open a CAD model, you’ll be able to see how big the file is.
-It’s normal for 3D CAD files to be a few MB (megabytes, or 1 million bytes) large, but they can become multiple GB (gigabytes, or 1 billion bytes) as components get more complicated and assemblies gain more parts.
+A CAD model becomes “extra large” at different points, based on the CAD program and what type of models you’re dealing with.
+It’s normal for 3D CAD files to be a few MB large, but they can become multiple GB as components get more complicated and assemblies gain more parts.

 The Common Symptoms of “Too Large”

-What’s the big deal with having big models?
-The short answer is “lag and latency”.
 Your computer will struggle to open and manipulate CAD files that are too large, and you’ll routinely encounter lag, slow-downs, and crashes.
+A model that’s too large will also slow down functions like running finite element analysis (FEA) simulations, adding constraints, and creating manufacturing drawings.

 Hardware and Network Considerations

+Your computer’s RAM, CPU, GPU, and hard-drive write/read speed will directly impact how big of a file you can handle.
 If you outsource SolidWorks CAD work, then you’re relying on your chosen company’s hardware power.
-At CAD/CAM Services, we went a little overboard and built incredibly powerful computers that have the specs to handle your biggest files.
+At CAD/CAM Services, we built incredibly powerful computers that have the specs to handle your biggest files.

 SolidWorks: Handling Large Assemblies with Lightweight Modes

 In SolidWorks specifically, they offer “Large Assembly” and “Lightweight Component” modes which both help shrink down file size.
 These assemblies will simplify parts and simplify how parts are visually represented.
-You have less functionality in this setting, but it allows you to do a lot of common commands like moving around models and manipulating them.

 CATIA: Optimized for Complex Product Structures

-CATIA doesn’t have a lot of commands to simplify the size of parts like SolidWorks has, but it does have features that run in the background to free up space.
-Things like cache management and data streaming are designed to shrink file sizes as much as possible while giving you full access to each model and assembly.
+CATIA has features that run in the background to free up space.
+Things like cache management and data streaming are designed to shrink file sizes as much as possible.
+This is why so many major companies use CATIA for their large and complicated assemblies.

 Siemens NX: Advanced Techniques for Enterprise-Scale Assemblies